UnitedHealthcare Senior Care Options for Enhanced Senior Independence

 FAQ

-How do I enroll in UnitedHealthcare Senior Care Options and how long does the process take?
+How do I enroll in UnitedHealthcare Senior Care Options in Massachusetts?

-What additional benefits does UnitedHealthcare Senior Care Options offer compared to Original Medicare?
+What benefits are included in UnitedHealthcare Senior Care Options compared to Original Medicare?

 See What Independence Really Looks Like